Q Tour: Return to amateur-only event and expansion

-The Challenge Tour was revived in the 2018–19 season, consisting of ten events each played over one or two days, with prize money offered and a maximum field of 72 players (top 64 of the Q School Order of Merit, plus eight wildcards).
-The top two players from the Challenge Tour Order of Merit received a tour card for the following season.
-From the 2020–21 season, the Challenge Tour was rebranded as the Q Tour.
+The Challenge Tour in its initial format was revived in the 2018–19 season, consisting of ten events each played by only amateur players over one or two days; 72 players (top 64 of the Q School Order of Merit, plus eight wildcards) were fielded and there was prize money.
+The top two players from the Challenge Tour Order of Merit received a main tour invitation card for the following season.
+A playoff final event was introduced in the 2019–20 season.